octopuscreative/playbook/README.md

-# playbook
+# Development at Octopus

-Playbook works for now (also considered styleguide and resource)
+_Playbook works for now (also considered styleguide and resource)_